Juanita Mok

 Juanita Mok (莫宛螢 (Mò wǎn yíng); born July 13 1995) is a taijiquan athlete from Hong Kong.
-She won silver medals in women's taijiquan at the 2018 Asian Games and in taijijian at the 2019 World Wushu Championships.
+She won silver medals in women's taijiquan and taijijian combined at the 2018 Asian Games and in taijijian at the 2019 World Wushu Championships.
 She is also a double gold medalist at the World Junior Wushu Championships.

+After the COVID-19 pandemic, she competed in the 2024 Asian Wushu Championships where she won a silver medal in taijiquan.
+Shortly after at the 2024 World Games Series she achieved a bronze medal in taijiquan.